Providence, as the state’s capital, reflects the state’s strong sense of history, as well as its uniqueness.

 Providence and Rhode Island are a foodie’s paradise with dozens of high-end restaurants to enjoy.
 Waterman Grille, in Providence, is on the beautiful Seekonk River.
 It has an intimate ambiance perfect for date nights and special occasions.
 Try the calamari or the chestnut soup and know you can’t go wrong at Waterman Grille.

-With ample space for meetings, events, and celebrations, Mills Tavern is a great choice for a corporate get-together or family function.
+With ample space for meetings, events, and celebrations, Mills Tavern is an excellent choice for a corporate get-together or family function.
 Voted one of the best seafood restaurants in Providence, Mill Tavern is revered for its seasonal menu and extensive wine list.

 New Rivers, on Steeple Street, is an American restaurant in a repurposed warehouse setting that lends its visitors a unique and historic ambiance.
 Its locally sourced ingredients combined with a pristine presentation make New Rivers one of the best restaurants in the heart of Providence.